dailymotion/oplog/README.md

 The agent exposes a `/status` endpoint over HTTP to show some statistics about itself.
 A JSON object is returned with the following fields:

 * `events_received`: Total number of events received on the UDP interface
+* `events_sent`: Total number of events sent thru the SSE interface
 * `events_ingested`: Total number of events ingested into MongoDB with success
 * `events_error`: Total number of events received on the UDP interface with an invalid format
 * `events_discarded`: Total number of events discarded because the queue was full
 * `queue_size`: Current number of events in the ingestion queue
 * `queue_max_size`:  Maximum number of events allowed in the ingestion queue before discarding events
 * `clients`: Number of clients connected to the SSE API
+* `connections`: Total number of connections established on the SSE API

 ```javascript
 GET /status